kimwalisch/primesieve/README.md

 ### Requirements

-primesieve is written in C++03 and includes C bindings for all its functions. primesieve compiles with every standard compliant C++ compiler and runs on both little and big endian CPUs.
+primesieve is written in C++03 and includes C bindings for all its functions. primesieve compiles with every C++ compiler and runs on both little and big endian CPUs.
 The parallelization is implemented using [OpenMP](http://en.wikipedia.org/wiki/OpenMP) (2.0 or later).
 The primesieve GUI application (not built by default) uses the [Qt framework](http://qt-project.org).